vladimirmandic777/Tour_Planner/README.md

 For the backend the unit test is done with JUnit.
 For the units tests it was important to me to test the service classes, because here an error can arise quickly.
 For test data the repository test where a method to test the backend and also play with the data on the frontend.
-For the communication with the backend it was important to test the HttpClient and the controller Test that the work.
+For the communication with the backend it was significant to test the HttpClient and the controller Test that the work.

 ## Frontend
 For the frontend the unit test is done with JUnit and made same Robot Test.